 HIV (Human Immunodeficiency Virus) is a virus that attacks the immune system – the part of the body that fights disease.
 HIV infection can eventually lead to AIDS (Acquired Immunodeficiency Syndrome).
-Over 5,600 Boston residents were known to be living with HIV in 2013.
+As of January 1, 2017, 5,920 Boston residents were known to be living with HIV.

 How is HIV spread?

 HIV is spread through body fluids such as vaginal fluids, semen, and blood.
 Anyone who is exposed to the virus through sexual or blood contact can get infected.
 HIV can be transmitted through sex (vaginal, oral, or anal), injection drug use, and from mother to child during pregnancy, birth, or breastfeeding.
 In very rare cases, HIV can also be transmitted through blood transfusions (process of getting blood products) or organ transplants.
 However, all blood and donated organs are screened for HIV, so the chance of being infected this way is very small.
 Individuals can still spread HIV even if they don't have symptoms.
 Men who have sex with men (MSM) have a higher rate of HIV infection than other groups.
-In 2013, 48% of Boston residents living with HIV were MSM.
+As of January 1, 2017, 50% of Boston residents living with HIV were MSM.

 Risk factors for HIV include:

 HIV does not survive long outside the human body (such as on surfaces), and it cannot reproduce outside a human host.
 It is not spread by

 - Saliva, tears, or sweat that is not mixed with the blood of an HIV-positive person.